rust-lang/this-week-in-rust/drafts/2020-02-04-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [test-case](https://crates.io/crates/test-case), a framework for parameterized testing.
+This week's crate is [faux](https://github.com/nrxus/faux), a trait-less mocking library for Rust.

-Thanks to [Synek317](https://users.rust-lang.org/t/crate-of-the-week/2704/712) for the suggestions!
+Thanks to [Vikrant](https://users.rust-lang.org/t/crate-of-the-week/2704/715) for the suggestions!

 [Submit your suggestions and votes for next week][submit_crate]!